- Building the Model

 |IntelliJ IDEA 13|

-The following features are only available in IntelliJ IDEA 13 (currently in EAP)
+The following features are only available in IntelliJ IDEA 13

 - DomElement: provide implicit usages for all DOM-related methods defined in inheriting classes (to suppress "unused method" warning)